 I spent some time this morning putting together some instructional videos to help with basic stroke fundamentals.
-The videos below help with body movement and preparation on the recovery.
+The videos below help with body movement and preparation for the recovery.
 It is very important that a rower has the correct sequence of movement out of the release or finish position.
-If the rower can lock the arms away and set the body to establish forward body angle early then a lot of good things can happen after that.
+If the rower can lock the arms away and set the body to establish a forward body angle early then a lot of good things can happen after that.

 For this reason, drills that help an athlete establish the forward body angle early can help with following technical issues.

 When selecting drills to improve an athlete’s technical rowing, it is important to choose exercises that break the stroke down into smaller components.
 The drills shown in the videos above accomplish this.
 The pause drill at arms away, followed by the two-part pause (this drill builds as it progresses) allows the athlete to establish the correct body position before the athlete approaches the catch.
-In the other video, the drill that combines a repeated two stroke cycle (one full-length stroke and one arms and body stroke, repeat) does an effective job of integrating the upper body preparation learned in the first drill with the full stroke.
+In the other video, the drill that combines a repeated two-stroke cycle (one full-length stroke and one arms and body stroke, repeat) does an effective job of integrating the upper body preparation learned in the first drill with the full stroke.
 This alternating drill enables all athletes to “swing” together in a crew and that helps promote boat speed on the recovery and crew cohesion.

 In conclusion, when picking a drill to incorporate into practice, try to think about ways that the drill can be used to reinforce the complete stroke cycle.
 Drills out of context of their application in the actual full stroke will not be as transferable as they could and should be.

-If you have any comments or see a topic you want to see on this site, pleaseemail me at email@example.com.
+If you have any comments or see a topic you want to see on this site, please email me at firstname.lastname@example.org.

 Please subscribe to my YouTube channel and join the mailing list so that you can find out about future updates.
 Thank you for your interest and support.